-A particular concern about the CMS/chronic mild (unpredictable) stress (CUMS) procedure is the variability in the types of stressors used in different laboratories.
-In some cases, the protocol involves social isolation in combination with stressors such as: 24-hour food deprivation and/or 24-hour water deprivation; forced swimming in ice-cold water (4-6°C); placement in an oven (45°C); several hours of physical restraint; or several hours of continuous loud white noise.
-During the procedure, the animals can experience at least one or two of these stressors, every day, for several weeks.
-Recent examples of these experiments can be found in PubMed by using the keywords: stress/chronic/mild/sucrose.
+A particular concern about the CMS / CUMS procedure is the variability in the types of stressors used in different laboratories.
+In some cases, the protocol involves social isolation in combination with stressors such as: 24 h food deprivation and/or 24 h water deprivation; forced swimming in ice-cold water (4-6°C); placement in an oven (45°C), several hours of physical restraint; several hours of continuous loud white noise.
+The animals can experience at least one or two of these stressors, every day, for several weeks.
+Recent examples of these experiments can be found in PubMed using keywords: stress / chronic / mild / sucrose.

 It is hard to understand how any of these types of stressors could be regarded as 'mild', still less so when the cumulative harm to the animals is taken into account.
-As well as the ethical considerations arising from these studies, it is important to bear in mind that neuronal responses to stress are strongly dependent on the type, duration, frequency and severity of the stress (reviewed by Stanford23).
-It cannot be assumed that findings that emerge from one protocol are typical, or that studies following different protocols can be compared in any meaningful way.
+As well as the ethical considerations arising from these studies, it is important to bear in mind that neuronal responses to stress are strongly dependent on the type, duration, frequency and severity of the stress (reviewed by: 23).
+It cannot be assumed that findings that emerge from one protocol are typical, or that studies using different protocols can be compared in any meaningful way.
 It is also worth considering how these types of stress could be relevant to those that can trigger depression in humans, which often involve loss of control (e.g. bereavement or redundancy), as opposed to PTSD or other long-term consequences of experiencing physically traumatic, life-threatening stress.